Exception Handling in Java (with Real Examples)

 These are just a few of the built-in exceptions that developers can use to control application flow, inform users and themselves when there are issues in the code, and build more robust and stable applications.
 For more on exceptions, see the Java online documentation.

 Your compiler and runtime environments provide basic information on exceptions, but it can be unhelpful.
-Products like Sentry provide greater visibility into your code and exceptions, making it simple for you to quickly and easily see all unhandled exceptions in a way that allows you to prioritize your correction efforts easily.
+Performance monitoring products like Sentry provide greater visibility into your code and exceptions, making it simple for you to quickly and easily see all unhandled exceptions in a way that allows you to prioritize your correction efforts easily.

 Sentry has several features that make it easier for you to understand what your exceptions are, how they are related, and how they tie to other components like APIs.
 It organizes similar exceptions into issues, minimizing the time needed to review and triage exceptions, and has built-in algorithms for grouping issues which developers can also define using their own grouping criteria.

-While knowing what features are available is useful, seeing Sentry in operation brings its issue handling benefits to life.
-For a particular issue, Sentry shows you how frequently it is occurring and how many users it impacts, making it easier for you to quickly prioritize your remediation efforts.
+While knowing what features are available is useful, seeing Sentry in operation brings its issue-handling benefits to life.
+For a particular issue, Sentry shows you how frequently it is occurring and how many users it impacts, making it easier for you to prioritize your remediation efforts quickly.

 You can then hover over an issue to get more specifics about what parts of the code give rise to the exceptions.